Aquinas is a Catholic liberal arts college within a Dominican heritage

-The Math and Theology course, CA310, was first offered in Spring 2011.
-It is now in the approval process to become a permanent class.
+The new Math and Theology course, CA210, was first offered in Spring 2011.
 Most of the students the first time around were theology majors who had picked up some useful tools for their theological studies.
 The course began with an introduction to symbolic logic, where the class saw the value of disjunctive syllogism, the rule of inference that can be summarized as "anything follows from a contradiction."
 For a student of world religions, for instance, a religion which allows contradictions in its basic tenets would not be an interesting religion from a logical standpoint, since literally anything would be true.

 The students studied the structure of Gödel's Incompleteness Theorem and then criticized examples of poor uses of the theorem which they easily found for themselves on the internet.
 The professor feels that demonstrating the flaws in another person's reasoning should get more attention in the college curriculum since the information superhighway is full of such junk.